 Catching is a challenging part of baseball that takes time and effort to master.
 For youth players, the thrill of wearing the catcher’s gear is all it takes to get them excited to play the game.
-When working with young catchers, start with the basics and work towards game speed situations.
+When working with young catchers, start with the basics and work towards game-speed situations.

 Safety is extra important for young catchers so focus on appropriate stances and protect their hands by using the drills above.
 As catchers take more pitches, their glove hand will toughen and improve their endurance.
-Use the gear as it was intended and the catcher should have a game free of bumps and bruises that typically plagues the position.
+Use the gear as it was intended and the catcher should have a game free of bumps and bruises that typically plague the position.